I am a Swiss Ukrainian Canadian writer, translator, dancer.

 My memoir in progress is titled Escape Artists; my published work includes creative nonfiction essays, flash essays, micro-flash and literary translations from German to English.
-I recently received my fourth nomination for a Pushcart Prize.
+I have been nominated twice for Best of the Net, five times for a Pushcart Prize; “Slaves of Dance,” based on excerpts from my memoir, was named a “Notable Essay” in The Best American Essays 2019.

 I was born in Winnipeg, Manitoba.
 My parents were World War II refugees from Western Ukraine who met in an Austrian displaced persons camp, married and emigrated to Canada.
 After training at the Royal Winnipeg Ballet School, I danced professionally in Europe, became a soloist at the Lucerne Theater ballet company in Switzerland and was guest teacher and choreographer at Kiev State Ballet Academy in Ukraine.